HNegus/nbod/scripts/README.md

 interactions between all major bodies in the solar system (the sun and all planets + Pluto).

+**The programs only show plots by default, but command line arguments can be provided to save figures to a folder called 'data'**

 #### download_solar_orbits.py

 This program downloads the positions and velocities for all bodies over the time